Pine Mountain Settlement School

 1917 January from Ethel de Long.

 1918 May & October from Ethel de Long Zande.
-Coal camps begin to impact the lives of families in Harlan County and education at PMSS.
+Coal camps begin to impact the lives of families in Harlan County, the Pine Mountain Valley, and educational planning at PMSS.

 1919